swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/user-intent.rst

 - What kind of intent users come from different marketing campaigns?
 - How can we drive more users to the 'Implement' stage?
 Look at different product features that users with the 'Implement' intent use, compared to 'Explore'.

-A good starting point for these analyses on top of the user intent buckets is the basic product analytics example in the :ref:`example notebooks <example_notebooks>`.
+A good starting point for these analyses on top of the user intent buckets is the basic product analytics example in the :doc:`example notebooks <index>`.

 Get the SQL for this user intent analysis